Living Letters enables people

 2/22/19 ORLANDO, FL Philippians 7:45pm Association for Biblical Higher Education Conference

-3/30/19 NAPLES, FL Ruth TBD Wycliffe Bible Translators
+3/30/19 NAPLES, FL Ruth/Ephesians TBD Wycliffe Bible Translators Event

 About the artists

-Juliette Trafton recently starred as Luisa in the longest running musical in the world, The Fantasticks, directed by Tom Jones Off-Broadway in NYC.
-Before that, she performed the role of Christine Daae in the National Tour of The Phantom of the Opera and, regionally, in leading and featured roles in Guys and Dolls, Into the Woods, Jane Eyre, Peter Pan, and Kiss Me, Kate.
-You can follow her work as a voice-over artist on Audible.com and her commercial work on national television.
-She loves nothing more than performing with her husband, Stephen.
-Their finest productions yet are their two little ones, Tadd and Audra. www.juliettetrafton.com
+JULIETTE TRAFTON starred as Luisa in the longest running musical in the world, The Fantasticks, directed by Tom Jones in New York City.
+Before that, she performed the role of Christine Daae in the National Tour of The Phantom of the Opera, and, regionally, in leading and featured roles in Guys and Dolls, Into the Woods, Jane Eyre, Peter Pan, and Kiss Me, Kate.
+As a commercial artist you can follow her work on national television.
+A lover of improv, Juliette recently completed her studies at the Upright Citizens Brigade in NYC.
+She loves nothing more than performing with her husband, Stephen, and the two recently performed in concert with the Hartford Symphony Orchestra.
+Their finest productions yet are their two little ones, Tadd and Audra.